-The following is for your general background information.
-Please note that the discussion below is simplified and written to avoid a lot of technicalities and jargon.
-It is not intended as legal advice and you should not rely upon it in making decisions.
-And your reading of the below does not form an attorney client relationship.
+The following is background information.
+The discussion below is very simplified and written to avoid a lot of technicalities and jargon.
+The below is not legal advice and you should not rely upon it in making decisions.
+And your reading it does not form an attorney client relationship.

 I think it is most helpful to provide an overview of patent law by going over some of the subjects that I ask about during an inventor interview and why I ask them.
 These are not all of the subjects I would cover.
 Also, the information below is not legal advice to anyone, but is intended just as general information about patent law and about the way I conduct an inventor interview.
 I assume no responsibility for any action you or others may take or fail to take based on the information below.
 No attorney-client relationship is formed by your reading or distributing of the information below.